 I shred a lot of paper nowadays to protect my identity.
 While I’ve stopped my junk mail (almost completely, for three years) and get most of my business correspondence and statements in a paperless format, I still find myself disposing of quite a few documents bearing my name or other identifying information.
+What can I do with all that shredded paper?

 This producers bags and bags of trashed paper.
 Recycling is actually not always an option.
 Many recycling centers can’t do anything with thoroughly shredded paper.
 Some can handle long thick shreds, but how secure are those?
 I use a cross-cut micro-shredder by Sentinel.